Diethylethanolamine: Applications

 Diethylethanolamine is used as a corrosion inhibitor in steam and condensate lines by neutralizing carbonic acid and scavenging oxygen.

+Diethylethanolamine reacts with 4-aminobenzoic acid to make procaine.

+DEAE is a precursor for DEAE-cellulose resin, which is commonly used in ion exchange chromatography.

+it can decrease the surface tension of water when the temperature is increased.

+Solutions of DEAE absorb carbon dioxide (CO2).

 Preparation

 Diethylethanolamine is prepared commercially by the reaction of diethylamine and ethylene oxide.